Husein-Abdi/Husein-Abdi/README.md

 ### 🚀 Things I’ve Built Recently

-- A full-featured CRM system with access control and real-time updates
-- A billing system powered by PostgreSQL, optimized for thousands of transactions
+- Built a **SaaS platform** to streamline clinic and pharmacy operations — designed for healthcare providers across Somalia
 - Migrated apps to Dockerized environments with DigitalOcean and Cloudflare
 - Set up CI/CD pipelines with Laravel Forge for faster deployments

 ---